 Mid-term and short-term loans

-Getting a Little More Granular with Mid-Term Loan Definitions
+Getting a Little More Granular with Mid-Term Business Loan Definitions

 Both banks and online lenders can offer medium-term loans.
 Either way, you generally look at a 2-year to a 5-year repayment period.